 3.1.2 Prior publication

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
-The journal article template can be accessed here.
+The journal article style guide and template can be accessed here.

 Tables should be typed (double line-spaced) on separate sheets and their position indicated by a marginal note in the text.
 All tables should have short descriptive captions with footnotes and their source(s) typed below the tables.